This page covers what fallow dead-code reports, how to prioritize findings, and when to act.

 - Convention-based exports: Exports consumed by frameworks via naming conventions (e.g., Next.js

 getStaticProps).
-Fallow’s framework plugins handle most of these — if one is missed, configure the plugin or add an ignore pattern.
+Fallow’s framework plugins handle most of these.
+If one is missed, configure the plugin or add an ignore pattern.

 Unused types